Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/Java.md

 * Lectures - Notes

 ## Syllabus

 ### Lecture 1
+Get an introduction to the structure, syntax, and programming paradigm of the Java language and platform in this lecture.

 ### Lecture 2
+Learn more about Java with this lecture discovering more details about datatypes and arrays.

 ### Lecture 3
+Now you've learned how to declare and initialize variables, you probably want to know how to do something with them by learning about the operators of the Java.

 ### Lecture 4
+Learn Java applets in simple and easy steps starting from basic to advanced concepts with examples.

 ### Lecture 5
+Know the complete explanation of applet architecture and how to use html tag with applets from this lecture.

 ### Lecture 6
+Get introduced with all the applet methods , their syntax and usages through this lecture.

 Contents are being added in stages.
 Check back later for more updates.
 {: .notice--warning}